cobianzo/asim-solar-project/README.md

 We created two simple Playwright tests, for step 1 and step 2.
 It's difficult to simulate the interaction with Google Maps, so we left it like this.

+You might need to run
+> npx playwright install

+And you need to setup the .env with the Keys.

 # Testing unit test of js (jest)

 We created some js unit testing for the trigonmetry functions